Rebecca S. Nichols

-Rebecca S. Nichols (née, Reed; pen names, Ellen and Kate Cleaveland; October 28, 1819 – June 21, 1903) was a 19th American poet.
+Rebecca S. Nichols (née, Reed; pen names, Ellen and Kate Cleaveland; October 28, 1819 – June 21, 1903) was a 19th American poet from New Jersey.
+At an early age, she removed to the West.
 She was among the first of the writers in the "young West" to receive popular recognition for her prose and poetry.

-Nichols was born in New Jersey.
-At an early age, she removed to the West, where soon after, in Louisville, Kentucky, she was married.
-Her first published pieces appeared in the News-Letter, a paper conducted by Prentice & Co., since which time, she contributed much poetry to the various western periodicals.
-Since the autumn of 1840, she resided in Cincinnati.
+Her first published pieces appeared in the Louisville, Kentucky News-Letter, a paper conducted by Prentice & Co., since which time, she contributed much poetry to the various western periodicals.
+Beginning in the autumn of 1840, she resided in Cincinnati.
 Her period of literary activity, which began in 1839, extended over sixteen years, till 1855.
 She did not write a great deal after that, though some of her better productions were sparsely scattered over the five years subsequent to this period.

 Early life

 Rebecca Shepard Reed was born in Greenwich, New Jersey, October 28, 1819.
 While she was yet a child, her father, E. B. Reed, a physician, removed with his family to the West.